redrocket-ctf/redrocket_blog/_posts/2020-08-30-google-ctf-quals-2020-echo.md

 3. Writing a newline to the 0x30 chunk will return those leaks
 4. Read them in and calculate libc base

 The heap state after step 2 is shown below.
-The huge chunk (green) is freed, and the freeing process leaked addresses into the red 0x30 chunk.
+The huge chunk (green) is freed, and doing so leaked addresses into the red 0x30 chunk, which is still under my control.

 ![image](http://blog.redrocket.club/assets/img/echo_leak3.png)